 6. Stock AR-15 Upgrades

 This is one of the most common AR-15 upgrades.
-“Inquiring minds may ask themselves – Which one is the best? when the real question should be – which one is the best for me based upon my needs?” (quote) And here we can talk a bout factors like rigidity, durability, weld, ease of use, adjustability, storage options, sling mounting options, cost and weight.
-A well chosen stock upgrade (fixed or collapsible) to fit your personal needs/physique will boost your shooting performance, giving you balance and more confidence in your assault rifle.
+“Inquiring minds may ask themselves – Which one is the best? when the real question should be – which one is the best for me based upon my needs?”
+And here we can talk a bout factors like rigidity, durability, weld, ease of use, adjustability, storage options, sling mounting options, cost and weight.
+A well chosen stock upgrade to fit your personal needs/physique will boost your shooting performance, giving you balance and more confidence in your assault rifle.
 You can go for MagPul M93A, Ace M4 SOCOM, LMT SOPMOD, Vltor or Standard M-4.

 7. Barrel Upgrade

 The barrel is another logical upgrade for your AR-15 rifle.
 You can upgrade your AR-15’s barrel using a variety of considerations, such as cartridge chamber, length, twist rate, profile and so on and so forth.
 It all depends on how do you plan on using your rifle or terminal ballistics if you want me to be pedant.
 You have a huge number of options when it comes to a barrel upgrade hence recommending only one option is an exercise in futility.
 The only thing to keep in mind is to go for a quality manufacturer, like Daniel Defense, White Oak, Wilson Combat, Noveske Rifleworks, Bravo Company or Rick River Arms.